Health

 3 This is described as the total per 100,000 population, adjusted for the community’s age profile.

 4 National Center for Health Statistics – Mortality Files, as cited by County Health Rankings.
-Data published in 2021 based on age-adjusted data aggregated from 2017-2019.
-MSA data was calculated from county data, with each county weighted proportionally based on the population or sub-population referenced.
-Results rounded to nearest 100.
-County Health Rankings; Data published in 2021 based on data aggregated from 2017-2019. https://www.countyhealthrankings.org/explore-health-rankings/rankings-data-documentation, accessed April 7, 2022.
+Data published in 2024 based on age-adjusted data aggregated from 2019-2021, https://www.countyhealthrankings.org/health-data/colorado/data-and-resources and https://www.countyhealthrankings.org/explore-health-rankings/rankings-data-documentation, both accessed October 7, 2024.
 MSA data was calculated from county data, with each county weighted proportionally based on the population or sub-population.
 Results rounded to nearest 100.

 7 Choi, Edwin, and Sonin, Juhan.
 Meta-analysis of seven published studies of relative contributions of determinants of health.
 Nov.
 15, 2018 (v.
-3). https://www.goinvo.com/vision/determinants-of-health, accessed July 10, 2022.
-More on health determinants can be found at CDPHE’s Health Disparities and Community Grant program, https://cdphe.colorado.gov/hdcgp, and in the University of Wisconsin Population Health Institute’s County Health Rankings, https://www.countyhealthrankings.org/explore-health-rankings/measures-data-sources/county-health-rankings-model.
+3). https://www.goinvo.com/vision/determinants-of-health, accessed October 7, 2024.
+More on health determinants can be found at CDPHE’s Health Disparities and Community Grant program, https://cdphe.colorado.gov/hdcgp, and in the University of Wisconsin Population Health Institute’s County Health Rankings, https://www.countyhealthrankings.org/explore-health-rankings/measures-data-sources/county-health-rankings-model, both accessed October 7, 2024.

 8 BMI is calculated by comparing weight measured in kilograms to height measured in meters squared (kg/m²).
 The World Health Organization considers adults with a BMI of 25 or greater to be overweight; it considers those with a BMI of 30 or greater as obese.
 Children under the age of two are considered overweight if their BMI is at least two standard deviations above WHO Child Growth Standard Medians; they are considered obese if they are three standard deviations above.
 Children ages 5-19 are considered overweight if they are one standard deviation above the median and obese if two standard deviations above.